chaotic-cx/chaotic-manager/README.md

 The base requirements for running this kind of setup are as follows:

-- Docker/Podman must be installed in the target system, docker-/podman-compose are good to have as well.
-We will use it in our following examples.
+- Docker/Podman must be installed in the target system, docker-/podman-compose is good to have as well.
+We will use it in the following examples.
 - A Redis instance must be available, e.g. installed on the host system or added to ´docker-compose.yml`:

   ```yml